They say that you can’t step in the same river twice.

 Then my eyes caught a glance of the picture I had guarded like my own child.
 In one moment, I understood everything with perfectly vivid clarity.
 I knew not how my soul was able to contain such enormous emotion, as it flooded over me with such engulfing fullness that it would have overcome my towering grief like a mighty tsunami swallowing a wicket house.

-Though I felt like I could cry a river, my eyes could still clearly see as they remained transfixed by the peculiar way he smiled at me.
+Though I felt like I could cry a river, my eyes could still clearly see as they remained transfixed by the peculiar way his face stared at me.

 Was I imagining it, or did I really see his mouth curling upwards to smile at me?